marc2k3/marc2k3.github.io/docs/component/playcount-2003.md

 mean every track will have unique data.

 !!! note
-	As of `0.1-Beta.6`, statistics can survive files being moved or copied when using [file operations](https://wiki.hydrogenaud.io/index.php?title=Foobar2000:File_Operations_(foo_fileops)).
-	Cuesheets/other tracks with multiple chapters are not supported.
+	Using the default pattern, statistics can survive files being moved or copied when using [file operations](https://wiki.hydrogenaud.io/index.php?title=Foobar2000:File_Operations_(foo_fileops)) but cuesheets/other tracks with multiple chapters are not supported.
 If that is not acceptable, you should change it to a pattern that makes use of tags instead.
 You might consider a pattern like

 	```